Teacher Help Center

 Choose any name that works for you, such as “Bluebirds,” “Room 12,” or “Mrs. Lopez’s Class.”
 This helps you stay organized, especially if you decide to create more classrooms later.
 You can add additional classrooms at any time.

-After naming your classroom, click Continue to proceed.
+After naming your classroom, click Create to proceed.

 Add Students

 Enter your students’ names, one per line.
-You don’t need to use full names, just something that helps you tell them apart.
+You don’t need full names, just enough to tell them apart.
 This list is private and won’t be shared with anyone.

-If you have students with the same first name, add a letter to tell them apart.
+If two students have the same first name, add a letter to distinguish them:

 JohnA, JohnB